Amaiz business account review

 - Freeze your card on the go.
 If you lose it or it gets stolen.

 - Push notifications and live balances.
 So that you can always keep track of what you’re spending and when.

 - Jar sub-account.
-Exactly what the name says.
-You can set money aside, for example, to save for an incoming expense or a holiday or anything else.
+This lets you set money aside to save for an incoming expense or a holiday or anything else.

 - Spending charts and analysis.
-Including automatic spending categorisation that divides your expenses into categories.
+Including automatic spending categorisation that divides your expenses into different groups.

 - Invoicing tool.
 You can create invoices and send them to your customers directly from the app.

 - Accountancy advice included.
 From ACCA certified accountants that can be contacted via email or live chat in the app.

 - Accounting software integration.
 At the moment, it’s available with FreeAgent.
 Amaiz says Sage and Xero are coming soon.

 The account does (almost) all you can expect: you can make bank transfers, set up and manage your direct debits and load cash into the account at every Post Office in the UK.
 Amaiz says standing orders will also be available soon.

 The card lets you make payments and withdraw cash from ATMs both in the UK and abroad.